widberg/llvm-project-widberg-extensions/README.md

 As things stabilize more backends will be suppoerted.
 This limitation is entirely self-imposed and can be easily removed when the time is right.

-Next steps are to add support for function pointer types, add unit tests, and improve the diagnostics reporting as described above.
+Next steps are to add unit tests and improve the diagnostics reporting as described above.

 Pull requests and issues are encouraged.